sachinkr91/api-rest-meetings/libs/csharp/docs/MeetingApi.md

 Update Endpoint Layout

 This endpoint allows you to update an individual endpoint’s current layout setting.
+Requires Meeting access token with moderator privileges

 ### Example
 ```csharp